fbielejec/nagger/README.md

+# nagger

+A tool to remind lazy engineers to review pull requests of their peers.

 # run it

 Create a file in the [RON format](https://github.com/ron-rs/ron) which maps github user names to slack user names / ids: